cleeus/obstack/README.md

 harddisk filesystems.
-Now when the programmer tries to allocate a reasonably large block of contigous memory, the memory allocator may not be able to fullfill the request, neither be reusing a free block nor by requesting new memory from the operation system.
+Now when the programmer tries to allocate a reasonably large block of contigous memory, the memory allocator may not be able to fullfill the request, neither be reusing a free block nor by requesting new memory from the operation system because there is no more free region in the address space of the program.
 This often means a fatal out of memory exception.

 Heap fragmentation can be reduced with a few techniques: